Thinking about a trip to Millport on the Isle of Cumbrae, and looking for things to see and do? Well, youβre in right place…

 If you’re lucky enough to visit on one of the many event weekends, you’re in for a treat.
 From the Classic Car event in early May, to the Scooter Rally in late August, these are some pretty unique events you’ll find in Millport.

-The Island’s flagship event is the Country and Western Music Festival in September where thousands of revelers descend onto the island in fancy dress for live country music, lively bar atmospheres, and fun activities for kids.
+The Island’s flagship event was the Country and Western Music Festival in September where thousands of revellers descended onto the island in fancy dress for live country music, lively bar atmospheres, and fun activities for kids.
+Sadly it doesn’t look like this event is continuing on this year, but fingers crossed it’ll make a well-anticipated return soon.

-There’s also the September Weekend fireworks, and if you’re feeling wild, the January 1st Loony Dook to obliterate your Hogmanay Hangover.
+There’s also the September Weekend fireworks and family fun.
+If you’re feeling wild, the January 1st Loony Dook to obliterate your Hogmanay Hangover.

 Here’s a way to have some fun while you’re out exploring the island – Geocaching!